The Technivorm Moccamaster is iconic for both its design and ability to make stellar coffee

 (Image credit: Future)

 The switch adjusts both the flow of the water through the brew basket and the hotplate temperature, for the perfect extraction and holding temp at either amount.
-This feature proved to be very useful for the days when just two were drinking coffee as opposed to three.
+This feature proved to be very useful for the days when just two people were drinking coffee as opposed to three.

 Technivorm Moccamaster KBGV Select